ba-st/Willow/docs/Components.md

 The base support on Willow provides only one component for multiple selection, but this can be extended in the dependent projects:
 - `multipleSelectionListBoxDisplayingAtOnce:applying:` will provide a list box

-This components supports the following API:
+This component supports the following API:

 - `currentSelection` returns the collection of selected objects
-- `allowAnyOf:` allows to configure the available list of objects, tries to keep the current selection if possible
+- `allowAnyOf:` allows configuring the available list of objects, tries to keep the current selection if possible
-- `disallowAll` clean up the available list, and set the current selection as empty
+- `disallowAll` cleans up the available list, and sets the current selection as empty
-- `chooseAll` set the current selection as the available object list
+- `chooseAll` sets the current selection to the available object list
-- `chooseAllIn:` set the current selection as the objects provided
+- `chooseAllIn:` sets the current selection to the objects provided
-- `chooseAllMatching:` set the current selection as the objects in the available list matching the criteria
+- `chooseAllMatching:` sets the current selection to the objects in the available list matching the criteria
 - `allowsAnySatisfying:` returns true if some object matching the provided criteria is in the available list
-- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection change
+- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection changes

 ### Binary Choice

-Some components of single selection just allows to choose between 2 values:
+These components for single selection only allow choosing between 2 values:
 - `checkboxUnlabeledOnModel:offModel:applying:`
 - `checkboxLabeled:onModel:offModel:applying:`

-supporting the following API:
+They support the following API:
 - `currentSelection` returns the object selected.
 It cannot fail because conceptually there's no way to have an invalid selection
 - `toggleCurrentSelection` toggles the current selection between the two available options
-- `selectOnModel` set as current selection the object bound to the on state
+- `selectOnModel` sets the current selection to the object bound as the on state
-- `selectOffModel` set as current selection the object bound to the off state
+- `selectOffModel` sets the current selection to the object bound as the off state
 - `allows:` returns true if the provided object is one of the two options
-- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection change
+- `notifyChangesTo:` can be used to subscribe for receiving a notification when the selection changes

 ## Command input